Bringing our Geheimschreiber in a working order again

 The civil schematic is very handsome, as it is very clearly explaining how the electrical telex machine works.
 Both types SFM T52d and T36Si are operating the same telex unit (combined receive - transmit and printing system).
 Even the cable- and part numbers are identical.
 The secret telex section is at will selectable and is implemented between the receiver (Empfänger) output contacts F19 - F25 and the ingoing connections of the polarity relays-coils R1 - R5; which bi-stable positions + or - switching contacts (equals T = mark and Z = space) are then both connected onto the encoder or Übersetzer section

-As to download in in A2 format, please double click on the above drawing
+As to download in in A2 format, please click on the above drawing

 Heinz Blumberg very kindly provided an A2 size like T52d schematic.
 However, of a completely different nature although, seemingly it has much in common with the previous schematic; maybe not directly recognisable

-As to view it in A2 format please double click at the above drawing
+As to view it in A2 format please click at the above drawing

 I continued first with finding out some of the relay functions (which relay is doing what)